-- 3.2.2 The relevant Committee (HSSC or IRCC) should consider all proposals to develop new editions and revisions to standards before work begins. - The Committee should consider the impact on relevant stakeholders when assessing a proposal and planning any subsequent work.
-This assessment should systematically include a risk and feasibility analysis, and an estimate of the resources needed for the implementation of a new or revised standard or its development, including within Member States Hydrographic Services. - If rejected, feedback should be provided to the proposal originator giving the reasons for rejection. - 3.2.3 After the Committee has endorsed proposals and established a work priority, the IHO Secretariat will incorporate tasks into the relevant work programmes. - 3.2.4 Relevant stakeholders should be notified by the IHO Secretariat of the timetable for new work items and be invited to comment and participate as appropriate.
-The notification should include a summary forecast of: - the potential changes, - the documents affected, - the likely action list for relevant stakeholders, - the timetable for implementation, and - the proposed effective date of the new or revised standard. - 3.2.5 The IHO Secretariat should maintain an on-line register of IHO stakeholders.
-The register should be used to inform and seek input from stakeholders concerning any proposed changes to IHO standards. - 3.2.6 The relevant subordinate bodies should provide the Committee with progress reports on a regular basis and after each milestone during the development and testing phases.
-These should be made available to stakeholders by the IHO Secretariat. - 3.2.7 At the successful completion of the development and testing phases for new standards and proposed changes to existing standards, the Committee should review the work done in terms of its impact on relevant stakeholders and whether the appropriate non-IHO stakeholder consultation process has been achieved. - 3.2.8 After endorsement by the Committee and the Council, the new or changed standard should be submitted to Member States by the IHO Secretariat for approval of the content, and confirmation of the "effective date". - 3.2.9 At the "effective date", the new or changed standard becomes the effective standard.
-A "superseded" standard should normally remain available concurrently with the revised standard for a suitable transition period. - 3.2.10 A "superseded" standard may be "retired" as an available standard when it is no longer appropriate for use, subject to the approval of the Member States through the Council. - 3.2.11 Subordinate bodies may assess and authorise clarifications to standards and associated references, subject to seeking input from relevant stakeholders.

-4. Urgent Revisions

-4.1 The introduction of revisions to existing standards is intentionally a thorough process, in order to allow for appropriate levels of development, testing and consultation.
-However, there may be instances where more urgent action is required, especially where there are serious implications to safety of navigation.
-In such cases, a "fast-track" approval and implementation process may be needed.
-This should only occur in exceptional circumstances and in consultation with Member States through the Council.
-Any such fast-tracked revisions still require the approval of Member States before they can enter into force.
+&lt;sup>3 See HSSC and IRCC Terms of Reference and Rules of Procedure.

+3.1.2 The relevant IHO Committee or delegated Working Group should consider all proposals to develop new editions and revisions to standards before work commences.

+- For those standards listed in Appendix 1, the Committee should always consider the impact on relevant stakeholders when assessing a proposal and planning any subsequent work on standard changes; likewise, the Committee should assess the impact on other IHO standards or guidance, especially for interoperability, data/product quality and portrayal.
+Appendix 3 of this Resolution provides details on the impact study conduction.
+This assessment should systematically include a risk and feasibility analysis, and an estimate of the resources required for the development and the implementation of a new or revised standard, including but not limited to Member States Hydrographic Services.

+- If a proposed standard change is rejected by the Committee, detailed feedback should be provided to the proposal originator giving the reasons for rejection.

+3.1.3 After the Committee has endorsed a proposal for standard change and established a work priority, the IHO Secretariat will incorporate the respective task into the relevant work programmes.

+3.1.4 Relevant stakeholders should be notified by the appropriate IHO committees, working groups and project teams and/or the IHO Secretariat of the timetable for new standardization work items and be invited to comment and participate as appropriate.
+The notification should include a summary forecast of:

+- the rational of the standard change, - the potential scope of changes of the standards, - the standard documentation affected, - the anticipated effects and the likely resulting actions for relevant stakeholders, - the planned timetable for implementation, and - the proposed effective date of the new or revised standard.

+3.1.5 The IHO Secretariat should maintain an online register of IHO stakeholders.
+The register should be used to inform and seek input from stakeholders concerning any proposed changes to IHO standards.

+3.1.6 The relevant subordinate bodies should provide the Committee with progress reports on a regular basis in accordance with their management plan and after each milestone during the development and testing phases.
+These should be made available to stakeholders by the IHO Secretariat (and/or relevant working groups and project teams if agreed).
+The Committees have the authority to approve the Edition 1.0.0 of all new standards requiring a subsequent development phase before implementation (see paragraph 4.1) and to endorse the following Editions before they are submitted for the approval of Member States.

+3.1.7 After endorsement by the Committee or the Council, if applicable, the new or changed standard should be submitted to Member States by the IHO Secretariat for approval of the content, and confirmation of the "effective date".
+This is not applicable for new standards in the development (implementation and testing) phase (see paragraph 4.1).

+3.1.8 At the "effective date", the new or changed standard becomes the effective standard.
+A "superseded" standard should normally remain available concurrently with the revised standard for a suitable transition period.

+3.1.9 Subject to endorsement by the Committee, and the Council if applicable, followed by the approval of the Member States, a superseded standard must be withdrawn from the list of standards in force after the transition period.

+3.1.10 Subordinate bodies may assess and request the IHO Secretariat to publish clarifications to standards and associated references, subject to seeking input from relevant stakeholders if appropriate.
+These clarifications are reported to the relevant committees at their annual meeting.

-5. Procedures - Specific
+4. Procedures - Specific